gotify/website/docs/dev-server-and-tests.md

 ### Execute Static Checks

-The following command checks the formatting and executes some linters like tslint and govet.
+The following command checks the formatting, runs linters like golangci-lint and eslint, and verifies that the Swagger spec is up to date.

 ```bash
 $ make check